Last Updated on November 4, 2021 by Jim Ferri

 It’s an incredibly hedonistic place.

-2.5 miles of beach, bikinis, bars and bawdiness, it’s a place with a decidedly Caribbean vibe that’s rife with restaurants and clubs, with just enough culture, kitsch and sleaze mixed in to give it an exotic feel.
+2.5 miles of beach, bikinis, bars and bawdiness, a place with a decidedly Caribbean vibe that’s rife with restaurants and clubs, with just enough culture, kitsch and sleaze mixed in to give it an exotic feel.

 You won’t find another place like South Beach anywhere in the U.S.